LexBorisoff/web-cli/README.md

 }
 ```

+All Config properties are optional.
 Let's examine each available option.

 1. **_`alias`_** - a string or array of strings that provides alias names for the browser.